“There are some Modic changes

 the spine’s vertebral endplates which are connected to

 spinal degeneration.
-Modic type I changes are basically regarded as bone marrow edema and inflammation indicating
+Modic type I changes are essentially regarded as bone marrow edema and inflammation indicating

 acute degenerative changes.
 Modic type